KANSAS CITY, Mo. (AP) — With one swing of the bat, Alex Gordon wiped clean five innings of sketchy pitching.

 They wasted little time getting on the board Tuesday night, loading the bases with one out against Mendoza before Santana recovered from a 0-2 count to walk in a run.
 Mendoza then uncorked a pitch that nicked Mark Reynolds in the shoulder — and just barely missed his head — to force in another run.
 Mendoza got out of the inning with a bases-loaded double play.

-Page 2 of 2 - His erratic ways resulted in more trouble when the fourth inning rolled around.
+His erratic ways resulted in more trouble when the fourth inning rolled around.

 This time, Mendoza gave up consecutive singles to Giambi and Lonnie Chisenhall and a one-out walk to Michael Brantley to load the bases.
 Cabrera slipped a single through the right side of the infield to make it 4-0 before Jason Kipnis grounded into another inning-ending double play.

 "It was my command," Mendoza said.
 "I was just trying to figure what was wrong with my mechanics and my release points.
 I gave up a lot of ground balls in the hole."